RobertZenz/jMathPaper/src/org/bonsaimind/jmathpaper/core/resources/help/basics/comments.markdown

 Comments
 ========

-If there is need to comment lines or parts of equations C style comments can be
+If there is need to comment lines or parts of equations, C style comments can be
 used:

     #10       // We can also comment whole lines. =   0